-Front Panel
+Top Panel

 Figure 1.
-Front panel view.
+Top panel view.

 LED Mode Description

 POWER Solid green The router is powered on.

 POWER No light The router is powered off.

-Solid green The connection used as the default gateway is active.

-STATUS No light The connection used as the default gateway is not active.

 Solid green The router's WLAN is on.

-WLAN WPS Fast blinking green The WLAN interface is active (upstream or downstream traffic).
+WLAN Blinking green The WLAN interface is active (upstream or downstream traffic).

-Slow blinking green Attempting to add a wireless device via the WPS function.

 No light The router's WLAN is off.

+WPS Blinking green Attempting to add a wireless device via the WPS function.

+No light The WPS function is not in use.

-LED Mode Description INTERNET Solid green The cable is connected to the port.
-Blinking green The WAN interface is active (upstream or downstream traffic).
+Solid green The Internet connection is on.

+INTERNET Blinking green The WAN interface is active (upstream or downstream traffic).

 No light The cable is not connected.

 LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.

 Blinking green The LAN port is active (upstream or downstream traffic).
-When the router is being loaded, the LEDs are blinking one at a time.
-When the firmware is being upgraded, the LEDs are blinking two at a time.

 No light The cable is not connected to the relevant port.